NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

     The C5 compute nodes consist of [2x] 64 core AMD EPYC Zen 2 CPUs, with two hardware threads per physical core and 256 GiB of physical memory (2 GiB per core).
-C5 supports up to the AVX-2 :abbr:`ISA (Insturction Set Architechture)`.
+C5 supports up to the AVX-2 :abbr:`ISA (Instruction Set Architecture)`.

     .. figure:: /images/C5-ComputeNodeDiagram.png

-      Each C5 compute nodes has a total of 128 cores, in eight NUMA domains per node.
+      Each C5 compute node has a total of 128 cores, in eight NUMA domains per node.
 Each group of four cores share an 16 MB L3 cache.
 Each CPU has eight lanes to the shared 256 GiB of node memory.

   .. tab-item:: C6
     :sync: C6

-    The C6 compute nodes consiste of [2x] 96 core AMD EPYC Zen 4 CPUs, with two hardware threads per physical core and 384 GiB of physical memory (2 GiB per core).
-C6 support up to the AVX-512 :abbr:`ISA (Insturction Set Architechture)`.
+    The C6 compute nodes consist of [2x] 96 core AMD EPYC Zen 4 CPUs, with two hardware threads per physical core and 384 GiB of physical memory (2 GiB per core).
+C6 support up to the AVX-512 :abbr:`ISA (Instruction Set Architecture)`.

     .. figure:: /images/C6-ComputeNodeDiagram.png